Sumit Sambhal Lega: Plot

-The show revolves around the life of Sumit who lives with his family at D-124, Greater Kailash in Delhi.
+The 109-episode show revolves around the life of Sumit who lives with his family at D-124, Greater Kailash in Delhi.
 Whiny and flippant, Sumit does not take many things seriously, making jokes in nearly every situation, no matter how troubling or problematic they are.
 He often avoids responsibilities around the house and with his kids, leaving them to his wife.
-Many times Sumit gets caught for his mischievous activities.
+Sumit often gets caught for his mischievous activities.
 In the end, his brother Rajneesh marries his girlfriend despite much trouble and begins to live on the third floor of Sumit's home.